ido/packages-archlinux/README.md

 for you to adopt it.
 (Submitting an orphan request on AUR also works for the latter.)

-Please feel free to submit a GitHub issue or pull request here if you do not want the burden of maintainership.
+Please feel free to submit a GitHub issue or pull request here if you do not want the burden of maintainership, but do want something changed.